Concert T-shirt

 A concert T-shirt is a T-shirt that is associated with a concert or a concert tour, often for a pop, rock or metal band.
 Bands and musical groups often promote themselves by creating and selling or giving away T-shirts at their shows, tours, and events.
 A concert T-shirt typically contains silk screened graphics of the name, logo, or image of a musical performer or group.
 One popular choice of graphics on the rear of the T-shirts is a listing of information about the band's current tour, including tour cities (sometimes specifying venues) and corresponding dates.
-In the 1960s, printed T-shirts gained popularity for self-expression as well for advertisements, protests, and souvenirs.
+In the 1960s, printed T-shirts gained popularity for self-expression as well as advertisements, protests, and souvenirs.
 In 1968, rock producer Bill Graham co-founded Winterland Productions, credited as "the first concert T-shirt manufacturing company".